Supply-Chain Vetting¶

 ca9 does not yet implement every dependency attack class.
 The current vet path covers

-policy.
+and license policy.

 Still planned: